todbot/blink1/docs/blink1-mk2-tricks.md

 Turn on one LED, then the other
 -------------------------------
+This examples uses the new "-l" option to specify which LED to light.
+The default is "-l 0", which means all LEDs on a single blink(1) mk2.
+Note the "-l" option works with most, but not all, commands in blink1-tool.

     % while [ 1 ] ; do
         blink1-tool -l 1 --red  && blink1-tool -l 2 --blue
         sleep 1